Norman Robinson (karate)

-Norman Robinson is a South African master of Shotokan karate.
+Norman Robinson (6 September 1936 – 31 July 2025) was a South African master of Shotokan karate.
 He and Stan Schmidt were the first practitioners of Shotokan karate in South Africa and they instigated the establishment of the South African branch of the Japan Karate Association (JKA) in 1965 and popularized the art across the country.
 In 1970 he was one of the first westerners to be invited into the JKA's famous Instructor Class in the Tokyo Honbu dojo, the invitation having been offered by Masatoshi Nakayama himself.
 Latterly, he established Japan Karate Shotokai South Africa (now known as Japan Karate Shoto Federation South Africa), having remained loyal to Tetsuhiko Asai after Asai established Japan Karate Shotokai.
-Norman Robinson is also a distinguished student of Judo, holding a 7th dan in that art, and is also known for his acting roles in several martial arts films.
+Norman Robinson was also a distinguished student of Judo, holding a 7th dan in that art, and was also known for his acting roles in several martial arts films.
+His son, Mark Robinson is multi-disciplinary martial artist and powerlifter.

 Early life

 Robinson was born on 17 September 1936 in South Africa.
 He was the youngest of eight children and his father was a famous judo instructor having pioneered judo in South Africa in 1930.
 He had wanted to be a doctor, but through his father's influence devoted his time to martial arts, and travelled extensively to both practice and compete.